kwals/translator/README.md

+A Sinatra app to let users post translations and get feedback from other users.
 # translator

-A Sinatra app is designed to let users share translations, with both the originial language and the translation.
-Then, they can ask other users to help them and comment on the translation.